gwooding/Codility-and-other-small-solutions/BookWordCounterNotes.md

 However instead I used a tree of SortedSets.
 I believed that the look-up time and insertion time would be constant (O(1)) in the worst-case.
 Also if I used each node to represent a letter, and words read down the tree starting from just below the root, then words that started with other words would share memory space.

 Each node in the tree represented a letter, and had a count.
-If a node was the last letter of a word then it's count reflected how often it was used in the book.
+If a node was the last letter of a word then its count reflected how often it was used in the book.

 The average height of the tree would be the average length of a word in the book.
 The time to find the next node for a given node is also going to be, at worst, log(26) (as SortedSets themselves use a binary tree structure), therefore time to look up and insert items was constant.